 Doing this ahead of time helps you zero in on a correct answer when you see it.
 It’s kind of like you are answering the question in advance, at least half-way.
 Powerscore calls it “pre-phrasing”, which is totally a made up term, but it’s a pretty good way to describe what’s happening in your head.
 I think of it as just coming up with some vague idea of what the answer will look like.

 On the above example, I’m thinking that this “evidence”, one album selling well because of a collaboration, is weak evidence, and I like to see a principle that says collaborations tend to work again if they worked before, or something like that.
 That, or maybe I’d like to see definite evidence that it was indeed the collaboration drove the last albums success, and that it will go the same way next time.
 Thinking this to myself only takes a few seconds, but it puts me in way better shape to find a correct answer among the answer choices.
+Correct answers on strengthen questions often come in the form of principles, something that takes something specific (like an album selling well once because of a collaboration) and generalize it to a lot of different cases (like saying that collaborations always tend to sell better than solo work).
+A principle can take a weak premise and shore it up, connecting it more strongly to the conclusion.

 When you get really good at thinking about the answer ahead of time, you’ll find that it feels a bit like precognition (à la Minority Report).
 It’s a great strategy because it’s way easier to spot a correct answer (and not get distracted by wrong answers) when you had an idea what that was answer was going to look like ahead of time.